 If your dentist tells you to wear the trays each day for 2 weeks, then you can expect the final results to appear at the end of the two weeks.
 This is because the concentration of peroxide in the take-home whitening gel is much lower than what the dentist uses in-office.
 While we can produce very similar results, it just takes repeated applications over a longer period.

-Teeth whitening lasts anywhere from 6 months to 3 years because of the big variety in people’s lifestyles and oral hygiene.
+Teeth whitening lasts anywhere from 6 months to 3 years because of the wide variations in people’s lifestyles and oral hygiene.
 Those who consume a lot of staining foods and drinks, smoke, and hardly get regular dental cleanings are likely to see their whitening treatment fade sooner.

-To prolong the longevity of your whitening treatment, we recommend that you avoid smoking and all tobacco products, reduce your consumption of staining foods and drinks, and go to the dentist once every 6 months for a dental cleaning and checkup.
+To prolong the longevity of your whitening treatment, we recommend that you avoid smoking and the use of all tobacco products, reduce your consumption of staining foods and drinks, and go to the dentist once every 6 months for a dental cleaning and checkup.